• Home

 1. Every competitor shall have a minimum clubsport rally licence and belong to a MANZ affiliated car club.
 As per Motor-Sport Manual.

-2. Every series registered competitor's car, will be eligible under schedule R of the MANZ book, will be registered and have a current WOF, Registration and log book.
+2. Every series registered competitor's car will be eligible under schedule R of the MANZ book.

 3. Every competitor, along with their crew shall drive and act in a sportsman-like manner and shall not bring the event and the sport into ill disrepute.